grey-cat-1908/boticordrs/README.md

 <h3><em>What about AutoLoop?</em></h3>

-There is an examples (with serenity).
+There is an example (with serenity).
 You can find it in the examples folder in our repository.

 <h2>Examples: </h2>